A L I B E S H A R A T I A N

 laboratory at Sharif University of Technology (2006-07), where he participated in installation and characterization of new fabrication facilities.

 Upon graduation, Ali joined the Electrical Engineering and Computer Science (EECS) program at the University of Michigan, Ann Arbor, to pursue his Ph.D. in Microelectromechanical Systems (MEMS).
-Since April 2008, he has been with Prof. Khalil Najafi's research group, the Center for Wireless Integrated MicroSensing and Systems (WIMS), and Solid State Electronics Laboratory (SSEL), as a graduate student research assistant (2008-13), and later as a postdoctoral research fellow (2013-present).
+Since April 2008, he has been with Prof. Khalil Najafi's research group, the Center for Wireless Integrated MicroSensing and Systems (WIMS), and Solid State Electronics Laboratory (SSEL), as a graduate student research assistant (2008-13), and later as a research fellow (2013-present).
 His research interests include developing new microfabrication and packaging technologies, 3D MEMS, vacuum-on-chip and integrated gas micropump with applications in handheld material sensors, acoustic transducers and micro coolers.

 Dr. Besharatian has also been involved in several outreach programs and student associations, including being a co-founder and vice-president of the Nanotechnology and Integrated Microsystems Student Association (NIMSA), a board member of the Lurie Nanofabrication Facility (LNF) users Committee (LNFC), and is a recipient of the LNF Director's Leadership Award (2011) for outstanding dedication and service within the LNF.